verrazzano/docs/content/en/docs/setup/install/multicluster-no-rancher.md

 ## Prerequisites

-Before you begin, make sure you have completed the Prerequisites, Install Verrazzano, and Preregistration procedures as described in [Install Multicluster Verrazzano]({{< relref "/docs/setup/install/multicluster.md" >}}).
+Before you begin, make sure you have completed the Prerequisites, Install Verrazzano, and Preregistration procedures, as described in [Install Multicluster Verrazzano]({{< relref "/docs/setup/install/multicluster.md" >}}).

 ## Preregistration setup